AI Art Challenge 2024

 Imagine, create, and innovate with AI

-Create and submit an original artwork using generative AI technology and reflecting on the central theme of "responsible use and AI" by 12 December and you will be in the running to win a top prize of £500.
+Create and submit an artistic artefact using generative AI technology, reflecting on the central theme of "responsible use and AI", by 12 December and you will be in the running to win a top prize of £500.

-Read below for more information, and submit your artwork here
+Read below for more information, and submit your artwork and reflection here

 If you have any queries about the AI 'Art' Challenge, please email lse100@lse.ac.uk.